On this page:

-Opportunities may be openly advertised through the Government Electronic Tendering Service.
+Opportunities are advertised through the Government Electronic Tendering Service (GETS).
 Suppliers can register for free to receive alerts when open tenders are advertised.

-Evaluations and negotiations start after a tender round closes, and may overlap with the periods in which tenders are invited.
+Evaluations and negotiations start after a tender round close.
+This process may overlap with the periods in which new tenders are released.
 Our cost recovery obligations mean that we need to consult with commercial organisations on a project if:

 - objectives are added to or removed from a project

 - projects are delayed for a long time

 - costs are very different to the estimates.